Privacy Policy

 If you use your credit or debit card to purchase from us or to make a donation, we will ensure that this is carried out securely and in accordance with the Payment Card Industry Data Security Standard (PCI-DSS).

 We optionally allow you to store your card details for use in a future transaction.
-This is carried out in compliance with PCI-DSS and in a way where none of our staff members are able to see your full card number.
+This is carried out in compliance with PCI-DSS and in a way where none of our staff members can see your full card number.
 We never store your 3 or 4 digit security code.

-Who Pallant House Gallery shares personal information with and why
+Who we share personal information with and why

-We will never share your details with other organisations to use for their own purposes, other than where we are required to by law.
-Pallant House Gallery will not share or sell your personal information to any third party for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.
+We will never sell, rent or exchange your details with other organisations to use for their own purposes.
+Pallant House Gallery will not share your personal information to any third party for marketing purposes and you will not receive offers from other companies or organisations as a result of giving your details to us.

-There are certain circumstances under which we may disclose your personal information to third parties.
-These are as follows:
+There are certain circumstances under which we may disclose your personal information to third parties:

-Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies and law enforcement agencies).
+- Where we are under a duty to disclose your personal information in order to comply with any legal obligation (for example to government bodies, HMRC, and law enforcement agencies)

-Certain third party organisations collect information on our behalf as well as for their own use.
-We may receive your personal details from other organisations for our marketing purposes where you have consented for this information to be shared, for example Donate.
-These organisations have their own data protection and privacy policies and we urge you to make yourself aware of these before signing up.
+We may receive your personal details from other organisations for our marketing purposes where you have consented for this information to be shared.
+These organisations have their own data protection and privacy policies, and we urge you to make yourself aware of these before signing up.

 Cookies are small text files that are automatically placed onto your device by some websites that you visit.
 They are widely used to allow a website to function (for example to keep track of your basket) as well to provide website operators with information on how the site is being used.